Jasdero/JasderoPassePlatBundle/Resources/doc/index.rst

 Please note that this bundle provides a User table if you don't want/need to create a custom one .
 To extend it, just put the following line while configuring FOSUser.

- You also need to activate the `Knp Paginator Bundle`_

 .. code-block:: yml